Invoiced/api/source/includes/_estimates.md

     "state": "sent",
     "reject_reason": null,
     "email": "client@example.com",
-    "template": "credit_note_email",
+    "template": "estimate_email",
-    "subject": "New Credit Note from Dunder Mifflin, Inc.: CN-0016", "message": "Dear Client, a new credit note for $51.15 has been created on your account.
-Thank you!", "opens": 0,
+    "subject": "New Estimate from Dunder Mifflin, Inc.: EST-0016", "message": "Dear Client, a new estimate for $51.15 has been created on your account.
+Thank you!", "not_sents": 0,
-    "opens_detail": [],
+    "not_sents_detail": [],
     "clicks": 0,
     "clicks_detail": [],
     "created_at": 1436890047